DrBluefall/ProjectPrismarine/README.md

 4. Add the key `prefix` with the prefix of your choice.
 5. Initialize the bot by running `core.py`.
 6. Profit!

-## TODO:
-### Top Priority:
-- [ ] Fix load, unload, and reload commands so that they actually work

-### Planned for the Future:
-- [ ] Implement loadout System
-    - [ ] Decide on a means of getting loadouts into the bot (loadout.ink, through discord, or standalone app)
-    - [ ] Design a way of how that info is to be displayed (probably using PIL in some way)